jbcupps/Baryon/README.md

 ### 4. Access the Application

-Once the containers are running, you can access the SKB Baryon Visualization in your browser at:
+Once the containers are running, you can access the 4D Manifold Baryon Visualization in your browser at:

 **[http://localhost:3000](http://localhost:3000)**